High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: High-Reynolds-number APG TBLs with minimal PG history

-A key observation is the systematic deviation of the APG mean velocity profiles from the ZPG profile in the overlap and outer regions, with the magnitude of deviation increasing with $\beta$, as shown in figure~\ref{fig11}(a).
-Similar trends have been reported in both experimental \citep{nagano1998structure, deshpande} and numerical studies \citep{lee_structures_2009, yoon, bobke2017history, pozuelo, gungor2024turbulent}.
+A key observation is the systematic deviation of the APG mean velocity profiles from the ZPG profile in the overlap and wake regions, with the magnitude of deviation increasing with $\beta$, as shown in figure~\ref{fig11}(a).
+Similar qualitative trends have been reported in both experimental \citep{nagano1998structure, deshpande} and numerical studies \citep{lee_structures_2009, yoon, bobke2017history, pozuelo, gungor2024turbulent}; however, only the present high-$\ret$ dataset, with well-controlled PG histories and clear scale separation, enables this deviation to be quantified precisely and unambiguously, including its sensitivity to PG history.
 Figure~\ref{fig11}(c) shows that the ZPG mean velocity profile agrees with the classical logarithmic scaling law to within 1\% across the entire overlap region, while the APG3 case (highest $\beta$) deviates by more than 5\%, a statistically significant difference given the experimental uncertainty.
 These deviations are also systematic, as the intermediate APG1 profile falls between the ZPG and APG3 profiles.
-However, such deviations in the ratio profiles may result from changes in either $\kappa$ and/or $B$.

-To investigate these coefficients independently, $\kappa$ is first examined using the indicator function profiles in figure~\ref{fig11}(b).
-A broad wall-normal region with constant indicator magnitude confirms robust logarithmic scaling for all cases, and no systematic or statistically significant change in $\kappa$ is observed with increasing $\beta$ (for the high-$\ret$ mild-APG cases considered).
+However, such deviations in the ratio profiles can be attributed to changes in either $\kappa$ and/or $B$.
+To investigate these coefficients independently, $\kappa$ is first isolated using the indicator function profiles in figure~\ref{fig11}(b).
+A broad wall-normal region with nominally constant indicator function magnitude confirms robust logarithmic scaling behaviour for all cases, and no systematic or statistically significant change in $\kappa$ is observed with increasing $\beta$ (for the high-$\ret$ low-to-moderate APG cases considered).
 The additive coefficient $B$ is then isolated using the subtraction profiles in figure~\ref{fig11}(d), which show a significant and systematic decrease in the magnitude of $B$ with increasing $\beta$.
-Furthermore, the growing magnitude of these deviations in the outer region reflects a corresponding systematic increase in the wake parameter ($\Pi$) with increasing $\beta$.

 Due to the systematic decrease in $B$ observed for the highest-$\beta$ cases at $x = 17.4$ m, the additive coefficient was estimated for all present cases (see table~\ref{tab:1}).
 Deviations from the classical value of $B = 4.3$ were quantified from the subtraction profiles (figure~\ref{fig11}d) by averaging over the wall-normal region where the profiles remain approximately constant (as shown in figure~\ref{fig11}b).
 The resulting values of $B$ as a function of $\beta$ are presented in figure~\ref{fig12}.
 These results confirm a systematic decrease in $B$ with increasing $\beta$, while also indicating that $B$ remains largely independent of $\ret$ across the range considered.